cscenter/lms/infrastructure/README.md

 ## Provisioning

 * run `ansible-playbook provision.yml`
+* do not forget to accept an SSH fingerprint of new VM
 * now you should have EC2 VMs set up, IP is displayed by a playbook
 * to SSH into the node: `ssh ubuntu@IP-THAT-HAS-BEEN-SHOWN-BY-PLAYBOOK`
 * host setup runs automatically after provisioning, no need to call it separately